Tip: You can use filters for better results

 The filters tab lets you determine which tickets should be affected by the time duration.

-Filters: Allows fine-tuning criteria for AA using comparison and logical operators.
+Filters: Allow you to configure criteria more precisely using comparison and logical operators.

 Condition: Defines a condition for your filter criteria.

-Operator: Compares the condition with the comparison (IS EQUAL TO, IS NOT EQUAL TO, IS LIKE, IS NOT LIKE, IN).
+Operator: Compares the condition value using the selected comparison operator (IS EQUAL TO, IS NOT EQUAL TO, IS LIKE, IS NOT LIKE, IS NULL, IS NOT NULL, or IN).

 Comparison Value: Defines with which value the condition is compared.